 Surgery and radiation are often used to physically remove or kill the cancer cells.
 These treatments are usually effective but can be quite invasive and might not be suitable for all patients.

 Gene therapy, on the other hand, is a non-invasive treatment that aims to alter the genes in mesothelioma cells, preventing them from growing.
-This emerging treatment offers a novel approach to combating the disease and could be a game-changer in the field.
+This emerging treatment offers a novel approach to fighting the disease and could be a game-changer in the field.

 Chemotherapy has been a standard treatment for mesothelioma for many years.
 It involves the use of strong drugs to kill cancer cells, but it also affects healthy cells, leading to side effects.

 Tumor Treating Fields and Photodynamic Therapy, two emerging treatments, offer a different approach.
-They target only the cancer cells, leaving healthy cells unaffected.
+They target only cancer cells, leaving healthy cells unaffected.
 This can lead to fewer side effects and a potentially better quality of life for the patient.

 So, in response to the question, "Is there any treatment for mesothelioma?" the answer is a resounding yes!
 And not just traditional treatments, but also a variety of innovative and emerging options.
 In the next section, we'll look at some real-life examples of how these treatments have been successfully implemented.
 Buckle up!